O. di Lasso, G. P. da Palestrina, T. L. de Victoria, W. Byrd, T. Tallis etc.

 A. Reichenauer, G. Jacob, J. L. Oehlschlägel, A. C. Mentzel etc.

-Rorates present a specific form of the morning Advent mass in honour of the Virgin Mary, typical for the Czech environment.
-That is why was the text of her entry antiphone “Rorate coeli desuper” popular with Czech composers, especially in the 18th century.
-In this programme we mainly present the works of less-known and rediscovered Czech Baroque composers.
+“Rorates” present a specific form of a morning Advent mass in honour of Virgin Mary, typical within the Czech environment.
+It’s the reason why the text of its entry antiphon “Rorate coeli desuper” was popular among the Czech composers, especially in the 18th century.
+In this programme we mainly present the works of less known and rediscovered Czech Baroque composers.

 Cast: 4/8/12 singers, 2 horns, 2 violins, cello, double bass, organ